 At present, the regulatory drivers have subsided due to the uncertainty currently surrounding the future of risk-based capital regimes such as Solvency II.
 Although some actuaries and insurance company CEOs are now feeling that Solvency II has been a drain on resources offering little discernible benefit, a recent survey of Chief Risk Officers found that they are overwhelming grateful to risk-based capital regimes like Solvency II for putting risk management at the heart of insurers’ decision-making process.
 Techniques such as risk factor polynomial fitting have greatly enhanced the risk manager’s toolkit; for example, Least Squares Monte Carlo with its powerful stepwise regression technique has effectively given risk managers an algorithm for the evaluation of the significance and interaction of their risk factors.

-Within the Prophet suite of applications, various techniques are available for performing proxy type modelling.
+Within the FIS Insurance Risk Suite, various techniques are available for performing proxy type modelling.

-Flex Modelling in the Asset Liability Strategy Library
+Flex Modelling in the FIS Insurance Risk Suite Asset Liability Strategy Library

-Our replicating portfolio solution was first launched in a stand-alone module in 2008, and is now incorporated into the Prophet Proxy Fitting Library.
+Our replicating portfolio solution was first launched in a stand-alone module in 2008, and is now incorporated into the FIS Insurance Risk Suite Proxy Fitting Library.
 Replicating portfolio techniques involve finding portfolios of assets that closely match the cashflows from a set of liabilities.
 There are many uses for replicating portfolios in insurance, such as:

 - Proxy models which can be re-evaluated much faster than explicit models